Location Intelligence Definition

 What Are the Issues with Using Location Intelligence at Scale?

 Location intelligence data provides businesses across a variety of industries and governments with valuable insights.
 However, the scale of location data available to uncover these insights is rapidly expanding due to the increasing number of location-aware consumer devices, IoT connected devices and telematics data which has exposed that existing tools for analyzing location and GIS big data are falling behind.
 Visualizing location data at scale is critical for the development of innovative business intelligence using a wide variety of data collecting technology, and organizations that are effectively analyzing geo-enriched data at scale are finding more relevant customers and increasing sales.
-Find out more about solutions for Spatial Big Data (SBD) and other massive data sets with OmniSci.
+Find out more about BI tools for Spatial Big Data (SBD) and other massive data sets with OmniSci's use cases.

 How Does OmniSci Utilize Location Intelligence?